HARINI0102/covid-19-analysis-pbi/README.md

 - Deaths: Number of deaths due to COVID-19.
 - Recovered: Number of recovered COVID-19 cases.

-The dataset is available in the `dataset` folder of this repository.
+The dataset is available in the (https://www.worldometers.info/coronavirus/)
 ## Usage

 Overview: Summary of the total confirmed cases, deaths, and recoveries worldwide.